 One of the best ways to explore the park is by embarking on a boat safari along the Shire River.
 This offers a unique vantage point for viewing hippos, crocodiles, and a wide array of water birds.
 Guided walking safaris and game drives are also popular activities, providing opportunities to observe the park’s terrestrial wildlife up close.

 3. Go Swimming

 Because of the warm climate, the water feels great year around.
 You should know that Lake Malawi is contaminated with the Bilharzia parasite.
 Whether or not you want to take the risk is up to you.
 You can read more about that in the following section.

 Absolutely beautiful sandy beaches surround the lake.
 It looks like the sea in many parts because you can’t see across.
 Lake Malawi is a great place to sit out in the sun, read a book, or just relax.

-I found this particularly fascinating.
+I found this particularly interesting.
 Locals use the lake for cleaning every day.
-Watch them do the dishes, laundry, and bathe in the lake.
+Watch them wash dishes, do laundry, and bathe in the lake.
 Many people here still live a traditional lifestyle.
 A human population has lived around Lake Malawi for tens of thousands of years.

 You can rent kayaks or canoes at many places around the lake.
 This is a great way to get some exercise and explore the area under your own power.

 If you prefer not to row, you can also go on a motorboat tour of the area.
 Tour guides will find you.
 Be sure to negotiate hard as they like to overcharge tourists.